github/opensource.guide/CONTRIBUTING.md

 Welcome to the Guide for Guides!

 ## How do I help?
 We want everyone to feel okay with contributing to anything.
 Check out the [issues page](https://github.com/github/guides/issues) to see some issues to contribute to.
-If there's nothing there that piques your interest, you should help us write a guide!
+If there's nothing there that piques your interest, you should help us write a guide.
+Open an issue and suggest a new guide, how you want it written, and what the goal of the guide is.
+Once you're done with the suggestion, attach the label of `guide-suggestion`.

 ## How should I go about writing a Guide?
 Not all of us are wordsmiths, but that's why we're in this together.
 If there's something you've stumbled upon that you think should be a guide, follow the [steps below](#working-on-your-laptop) to get the repository down on your computer locally and start writing content.